Mvdraa/JS-clock/README.md

 # JS-clock
+Basic javascript clock which updates every 1 second. <br>
-Basic javacript clock centered in the middle
+Centered in the middle of the page.